cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_conversationsdb.rst

     information can all be recalculated (eventually) from message headers, using the **-b** option.

-.. option:: -Z, --clearcid
+.. option:: -Z, --clearcids cid,...

-    Remove all conversation information from the conversations database for user *userid*, and from all the user's mailboxes for conversations matching one CID only.
+    Remove all conversation information from the conversations database for user *userid*, and from all the user's mailboxes for conversations matching the comma separated list of cids in hex format.
+Can be specified more than once.

     The information can all be recalculated (eventually) from message headers, using the **-b** option.

 .. option:: -b, --rebuild